CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is a driver of `PHP Data Objects Interface` that allows access from PHP to MySQL databases.

-- It is a driver of `PHP Data Objects Interface` interface that allows access from PHP to PostgreSQL databases.
+- It is a driver of `PHP Data Objects Interface` that allows access from PHP to PostgreSQL databases.

 /// type=MS, answer=[1,2,3,4]